MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/concurrency-2.md

 So, you have a great deal of power at your fingertips when you combine C++/WinRT with coroutines; and especially when doing some old-school Petzold-style desktop application development.

-## Canceling an asychronous operation, and cancellation callbacks
+## Canceling an asynchronous operation, and cancellation callbacks

 The Windows Runtime's features for asynchronous programming allow you to cancel an in-flight asynchronous action or operation.
 Here's an example that calls [**StorageFolder::GetFilesAsync**](/uwp/api/windows.storage.storagefolder.getfilesasync) to retrieve a potentially large collection of files, and it stores the resulting asynchronous operation object in a data member.
 The user has the option to cancel the operation.